 Cockatoo Island’s heritage buildings and distinctive terrain offer insights into the complex history of this former convict penal establishment, naval ship dockyard, industrial school for girls, and reformatory.
-The largest Island in Sydney Harbour, it was a traditional meeting place for the Eora People and continues to hold significance for First Nations People.
-In 2000, the island was claimed by an Aboriginal rights group.
-This group was a branch of the Aboriginal Tent Embassy, which has occupied land outside Old Parliament House in Canberra since 1972.
+The island has strong continued ties to the First Nations, having served as a meeting place for the Eora People prior to colonisation.

 The homeland of the Borogegal People, Georges Heights occupies a significant place in Australian history, being the place of the first ‘friendly’ contact between Europeans and Aboriginal People.
 In the 200 years following colonisation, the area was occupied by military forces and, during World War II, it played a crucial role in the defence of Sydney.

 Image caption: 80 pounder RML gun at Georges Heights, circa 1890, William Vosper (photographer), State Library of NSW, FL1231925.

 Completed in 1818, Macquarie Lighthouse was designed by convict architect Francis Greenway and named for Lachlan Macquarie, the NSW Governor who commissioned it.
 Crumbling sandstone foundations led to the construction of a replacement lighthouse in 1883.
 Designed by James Barnet to closely resemble the original, this lighthouse continues to operate, ensuring the safe passage of vessels into Sydney Harbour.